krishaamer/green-filter-research/research/literature/design.md

 | Starship Robots | Delivery | May ask for human help when crossing a difficult road or other confusing situation |

 Examples of human-in-the-loop apps

-#### *Design Implications* {#design-implications-4}

--   Guidance could help young people beat climate anxiety by taking meaningful action.

--   The app is just as much about helping people deal with climate anxiety as it’s with solving the climate issue.

--   List of metrics that should be tracked to enable useful analytics.
-Ex: % of beach pollution, air pollution, water pollution (I had this idea while meditating).
-In essence, “green filter” is a central data repository not unlike “Apple Health for Sustainability”.

--   Health and fitness category apps

--   Using “green filter” you can get a personalized sustainability plan and personal coach to become healthy and nature-friendly.

--   All green categories — Green hub — Ask the user to prioritize

--   In my “green filter” AI advisor app’s scenario, the AI is scanning for opportunities matching the user’s sustainable investment appetite and risk profile, using different methods of analysis, including alternative data sources.
-Traditionally, financial analysts only looked at traditional data, such as company reports, government reports, historic performance, etc., for preparing advisory guidance to their clients.
-With the advent of AI and big data analysis, many other options of research data have become available, for example, accurate weather predictions for agriculture can affect guidance, because of expected future weather disasters in the area.
-Other examples include policy predictions, pollution metrics, etc.

--   Professional financial advisors use automated tools to analyze data and present it in human form to clients.
-Today’s ubiquitous mobile interfaces, however, provide the opportunity to ‘cut out the middleman’ and provide similar information to clients directly, at a lower cost and a wider scale, often without human intervention.
-Additional (more expensive) “human-judgment- as-a-service”, a combination of robots + human input, can help provide further personalized advice for the consumer, still at a cheaper price than a dedicated human advisor.
-Everyone can have a financial advisor.

 ## Provenance & Traceability {#provenance-traceability}